kestanislao09/calculatron-3000/README.md

 ## **UPDATES**

 ## 2/4/22 0335
  - Finally got the calculator into working order.
 Logic was tough to figure out, but with (alot) of tinkering I was able to get the numbers to store properly in the variables, and operate on them in a way that makes sense.
 Code needs **a-f---in-Lot** of optimization and cleaning.
-But the main thing is that it works.
+But the main thing is that it works. **update @0355** I also forgot to keep it from crashing when the user tries to divide by zero.
+Please avoid doing so to prevent wormholes to alternate universes from opening 👍